Why It Works

 To form dumplings hold one wrapper on top of a flat hand.
 Using a spoon, place a 2 teaspoon- to 1 tablespoon-sized amount of filling in the center of the wrapper.
 Use the tip of the finger on your other hand to very gently moisten the edge of the wrapper with water (do not use too much water).
 Wipe fingertip dry on kitchen towel.

 Carefully fold one tip of the wonton wrapper across to meet the opposite tip to form a triangle.
 Seal edges of the triangle, carefully pushing out all air from within the wrapper as you work.
-Pull the two corners on the hypotenuse of the newly formed triangle to meet, moistening one with a little water, crossing them and pinching to seal (see here for more detailed step by step instructions).
+Pull the two corners on the hypotenuse of the newly formed triangle to meet, moistening one with a little water, crossing them and pinching to seal.
 Transfer finished dumplings to the parchment lined baking sheet.

 For the Sauce: Place chilies and Sichuan peppercorns on a microwave-safe plate and microwave on high until toasted and aromatic, about 15 seconds.
 Transfer to a mortar and pestle or a food processor and crush until it's about the texture of store-bought crushed red pepper flakes.
 Transfer to a small saucepan.